Read Raising Concerns online

 32 Before reporting your concerns to any regulatory organisation or hotline, we recommend that you get advice.
 This will help you to receive appropriate support and guidance in these difficult circumstances.
 We also suggest you tell your employer what action you are taking.

-33 The NMC now has a page on its website dedicated to whistleblowing.
+33 We have a page on our website dedicated to whistleblowing.

-34 If you wish to raise a concern directly with the NMC, please use our dedicated email address firstname.lastname@example.org or telephone us on 020 7637 7181 for advice.
+34 If you wish to raise a concern with us directly, please use our dedicated email address email@example.com or telephone us on 020 7637 7181 for advice.

 Raising your concern externally

 35 You should only consider this if you have tried all of the above procedures and your concern has not been dealt with properly.
 Raising your concern externally (for example to the media or an MP) without clear evidence of first raising the concern internally or with a regulatory organisation, would only be considered appropriate and give you protection under PIDA in the most extreme circumstances and if it could clearly be shown that you were acting in the public interest.
 For more details of PIDA, see the section ‘What legislation is in place to protect me?’.

 36 If you are thinking of raising your concern externally, you should always get advice from your professional body, trade union or Protect.

 37 We recognise the important role that clinical leaders play in raising concerns, particularly those who are nurses and midwives.
 Promoting an open work environment in which staff are accountable and encouraged to raise concerns about the safety of people in their care will help identify and prevent more problems, and will protect the public.

 38 If you are a clinical leader or hold a position where others may bring their concerns to you, you should do the following.

 38.1 Make sure appropriate systems for raising concerns are in place and that all staff can access them.
 Consider whether staff can gain access confidentially to your organisation’s whistleblowing or raising concerns policy.